adamd3/OrthoQuant/README.md

 - `norm_method`: how to perform size-factor scaling of counts (default method = `DESeq2`).
 Other options: `TMM` (edgeR).
 - `group`: group for plots - must be one of the columns in metadata file.

+Other available parameters:
+- `skip_trimming`: do not trim adaptors from reads.
+- `outdir`: the output directory where the results will be saved (Default: './results').

 ## Required input